lariar/writing/content/index.md

 ---
-title: Welcome to Quartz
+title: Writing
 ---

-This is a repository for my writing and a digital garden for online sharing
+This is a repository for my writing and a [[Digital Garden]] for online sharing.